 Of course, most of these do require a payment, whether by the hour, day or month.
 Remember to factor this overhead into your Bali costs of living budget.

 Our personal pick for Co-Working in Canggu is Dojo.
 It a bit expensive but it’s very popular, meaning you get a good mix of people.
 Note that it can be hard to find a spot to sit as it’s pretty crowded.

 Let’s take a quick look at some of the most commonly asked questions about life in Bali.

 Final Thoughts on Bali Living Costs

 To move or not to move?
-I hope our Bali living costs guide helped you out and that you have now decided what to do with your life!
+I hope this Bali living costs guide helped you out and that you have now decided what to do with your life!
 Bali is an awesome place to live and you will be very happy out there.
-If you run into any of us, do come and say hi!
+If you run into any of us, do come and say hi 🙂

 “Find out how YOU can support the site.
 We work hard to put out the best backpacker resources on the web, for free!
 It’s all about helping out our tribe of awesome backpacker readers [that’s you!].
 Please visit the link to find out how you can help keep the site going ?

 For the sake of transparency, some of the links in our content are affiliate links.
 This means that if you book your accommodation, buy a book or sort your insurance, we earn a small commission at no extra cost to you.
 I only link to stuff I’ve actually used and never endorse products or services that are not up to scratch.
 Thanks for your support.